- How do I get help collaborating with partners?

 - If completing the vendor registration process as an individual, you will need to use your social security number (SSN) in place of a Tax ID number in the required field.

-- Once the profile has been submitted, e-mail Jamie with the following information so she can process your payment:
+- Once the profile has been submitted, please complete the following so your payment can be processed:

 Payments to both individuals and organizations are typically processed within 30 business days.
-If that time has elapsed and no payment has been received, please follow up directly with Jamie so she can work with the appropriate departments to get your payment expedited.
+If that time has elapsed and no payment has been received, please follow up directly with the appropriate person so we can work to get your payment expedited.
+Please note: for honoraria paid to individuals, Georgia Tech will provide a 1099 form at the end of the year for tax filing purposes.

-Tip: If you need to create an invoice from scratch, Microsoft Word and Google Docs both have multiple invoice template options available that are acceptable for the payment process.
+Tip: If you need to create an invoice or quote from scratch, Microsoft Word and Google Docs both have multiple invoice/quote template options available that are acceptable for the payment process.
 A sample invoice can be found HERE.